Aakash050/smart-retail-recsys-llm-/README.md

 ## Problem

-While effective to some extent, older recommendation approaches like **k-Nearest Neighbors (kNN)** assume that user preferences can be inferred by identifying similar users or items based on past interactions.
+While effective to some extent, older approaches like **global popularity** naively assume that rankings over every user will apply for all users, ignoring that most users tend to have more specific preferences.

-Although intuitive and easy to implement, kNN has key limitations:
+Although intuitive and easy to implement, global popularity has key limitations.

-* Relies entirely on local similarity, limiting its ability to generalize beyond immediate neighbors
+* Relies entirely on the overall user popularity being enticing to individual users.
-* Does not effectively capture higher-order relationships (e.g., connections through multiple users/items)
+* Problems with large numbers of users, due to increased load
-* Performance falls under data sparsity (high percentage of missing data), where similarity estimates become unreliable
+* Inaccurate results with sparse data (high percentage of missing values)

 In large-scale user information datasets, these limitations lead to:

 * Poor recommendations for new or infrequent users and items (cold-start and sparsity issues)